 Kuczmarski suggests talking – calmly – about what your teenager needs to be doing as they drive.
 “To [have them] turn left at a stop sign, say aloud: ‘Signal a left turn about one hundred feet before the intersection,’” she explains.

 And your teen should be talking, too.
 “Ask your teen to talk out loud as you drive, narrating what a good driver should be seeing and doing to drive safely,” suggests Kuczmarski.
 “Listen as your teen describes your driving.
 Check for any omitted steps.
 Give feedback—especially positive, encouraging comments.
 When a teen can describe your good driving habits as you drive, you’ll know that [they are] ready to get behind the wheel.”

 Not only do you want to model good driving techniques, but you also want to model safe driving behaviors.
 This is a formative period for your child—and a dangerous one.
 According to the Insurance Institute for Highway Safety, the risk of motor vehicle crashes is higher among 16- to 19-year-olds than any other age group.
-A 2013 study by Cohen Children’s Medical Center suggests that texting while driving is a major contributor to that, even more so than drinking and driving.
+Data from the National Highway Traffic Safety Administration (NHTSA) suggests that texting while driving is a major contributor to that.

 Therefore, you should never use your phone while driving, not only to protect you, your passengers, other motorists and pedestrians, but also to demonstrate to your teen what responsible driving looks like.
 Communicate to them the new technology in cars that supports safe driving.